- Product Portfolio

 - Stay Connected

-Register to learn why coccidiosis remains a formidable challenge to poultry producer profitability and practical approaches to managing coccidiosis in ABF poultry production.
+Watch on demand now to learn why coccidiosis remains a formidable challenge to poultry producer profitability and practical approaches to managing coccidiosis in ABF poultry production.

 Coccidiosis is a complex, formidable challenge for poultry production worldwide.
 Historically, the disease has been managed with anticoccidial chemical drugs and ionophore antibiotics.
 Industry trends have created a renewed focus on sustaining the efficacy of current available anticoccidials.
 For antibiotic free (ABF) systems that limit or prohibit administration of ionophores and/or antibiotics, identifying new strategies to help control this ubiquitous disease is crucial to an operations bottom-line.
 In recent years, coccidiosis vaccination programs and use of alternative feed ingredients have increasingly become crucial management practices for this industry segment.
 Understanding the nuances of these strategies is critical to an operation’s success or failure.
 Featured speakers will include Dr. Marilynn Finklin, senior technical services manager at Kemin Animal Nutrition and Health – North America, and Dr. Charles Hofacre, president of the Southern Poultry Research Group.